Tanzania women's national under-20 football team

 The Tanzania women's national under-20 football team represents Tanzania in international youth women's football competitions.

 The team finished in 3rd place in the first edition of the CECAFA Women's U-20 Championship.

+Results and fixtures

+The following is a list of match results in the last 12 months, as well as any future matches that have been scheduled.